mikavir/casa-quest/README.md

 ### Typography

 After researching other home buying websites and gathering ideas, I found significant inspiration in the design of the [Mr and Mrs Clarke](https://www.mrandmrsclarke.com/) website.
-The fonts used in the website have been inspired the fonts that they have used.
+The fonts used in the website have been inspired from the fonts that they have used.

 - [Domine](https://fonts.google.com/specimen/Domine) was used for the primary headers and titles.